Send Money to Indonesia

 Yes, when using regulated money transfer services.
 Look for providers regulated by financial authorities like FCA (UK), FinCEN (US), or MAS (Singapore).
 We aim to list established providers and show known regulator references where available.
 Verify the provider's licence, jurisdiction, and payout coverage before sending.
 Bank Indonesia (Central Bank) oversees all foreign exchange transactions, ensuring additional security and compliance.

-Sender limits vary by provider and country - typically $5,000-$50,000 per transaction.
+Sender limits vary by provider and country, typically $5,000-$50,000 per transaction.
 Indonesia has no official limit on receiving remittances for family support, but amounts over $10,000 may require additional documentation from Bank Indonesia.
 Recipients may need to explain the purpose of large transfers.
 Mobile wallet limits are typically lower (IDR 10-20 million per transaction).

 Yes, most providers accept credit cards, but fees are usually higher (3-5% extra) compared to bank transfers or debit cards.
 Credit card payments are faster but may also be treated as cash advances by your card issuer, incurring additional interest charges.
 For large amounts, bank transfers are more cost-effective.